 * Select Topic (with teacher approval) * Formulate Research Questions * Identify Sources of Information * Collect & Record Information * Write Bibliography (using standard format) * Organize Information (using outlines or graphic organizer) * Select Format for Presentation * Select Type of Visual Representation of Topic * Write First Draft * Revise Writing * First Draft of Visual Representation * Prepare Oral Presentation * Practice Oral Presentation (using note cards) * Use Technology/Graphics to Produce Project * Submit Written Presentation * Deliver Oral Presentation to Audience ========================================================================================== Exit Project Time Guide:

-Monday, 03 April 2013 - Topic Selection Sheets Submitted - The sheet marked Topic Summary Paragraph Sheet from your Exit Project Package is due this day.
-You will have had the Spring Break to think about, research and select a topic, - Your topic is not final, but selecting a bad or unrealistic topic will delay you final product and probably result in a rushed product that will be poor in quality.
+Monday, 20 March 2017 - Topic Selection Sheets Submitted - The sheet marked Topic Summary Paragraph Sheet from your Exit Project Package is due this day.
+You will have had the Spring Break to think about, research and select a topic, - Your topic is not final, but selecting a bad or unrealistic topic will delay your final product and probably result in a rushed product that will be poor in quality.

-Monday, 29 April 2013 - First Draft of Research Paper - As indicated, your First Drafts must be submitted so as to give sufficient time for corrections and re-directions.
+Monday, 01 May 2017 - First Draft of Research Paper - As indicated, your First Drafts must be submitted so as to give sufficient time (Spring Break Holiday) for corrections and re-directions.

 1. What Social Studies/History Topic you have selected; 2.
 Why this topic is of special interest you; 3.
 What prior knowledge you have about this subject.
 4. What is the main question that your research will address and answer? =====================================================================================